(previously known as : Catephia dubia)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moth of this species is grey or brown, with two large black patches on each forewing: one at the base and one at the wingtip.
+The adult moth of this species is grey or brown, with two large dark patches on each forewing: one at the base and one at the wingtip.
 The hindwings are darker, and each has a large central white spot.
 The wingspan is about 4 cms.

 The species has been found in :